INF2A/Docker-cluster/Cluster -docker swarm/README.md

 <i>*The token and ip adress can be different on your setup.</i>

+We wil use a simple helloworld api.
+The api is build in java en make use of tomcat. <br />

     sudo docker build -t helloworld .

     docker run -d -v /srv/registry/data:/data -p 5000:5000 --name registry silverwind/armhf-registry